Brief History Of My Military Service

 |Sample of the Korean Written Language|

 I have just recently learned that the Chopper Group that moved most of the Koreans and me around was the 161st Assault Helicopter Group.
 This group of guys did a great job moving us from point to point, sometimes on very short notice and under fire.
 They also picked up both wounded and the dead for us.
 Another group that supported the RoK Tigers was the 129th Assault Helicopter Company.
+I had many a ride on their choppers as well.

-Agent Orange was used through out this areas during the better part of my time I spent with the South Korean Tiger Division.
-Spraying was done via Chopper, C-130, C-124, C-123, DC-3 or C-47 and by hand.
+Agent Orange was used through out this areas during the better part of my time I spent with the South Korean Tiger Division in Vietnam.
+Spraying was done via Chopper, C-130, C-124, C-123, C-47 and by hand.
 During this period time, some of the heaviest spaying in South Vietnam occurred along QL-19 almost on a daily basics.
 The heaviest spraying for this area was done from early 1965 through late 1967.
 This was some of the heaviest sprayed areas in Vietnam per military records.
 Some of my personal pictures show the results of this spraying - however they are not on the web at this time.

 One note here.
 We were to have been given the older MRC-107 Radio Pallet but these were all sent to Europe instead.
 The newer MRC-108 was sent to Korea and Vietnam.